SIPH confirms 3 more deaths due to COVID-19 - Local News 8

 SIPH confirms 3 more deaths due to COVID-19

-SOUTHEAST IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has confirmed three deaths associated with COVID-19.
+SOUTHEAST IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has confirmed three deaths due to COVID-19.

 State officials say deaths by age group breaks down as follows: